B-Selssabil/Exploring-DeepSeekR1-s-Reasoning-Capabilities-for-News-Recommendation/README.md

 5. Build the recommender.
 Run the notebook  : `3-Recommender-generator-cot.ipynb`
 6. Evaluate the results.
 Run the notebook : `Evaluation.ipynb`

-<<<<<<< HEAD
-3. Preprocess the data .
-Run the notebook : `1-Preprocess-Data.ipynb`
-4. Generate descriptions.
-Run the notebook : `2-Description-generator.ipynb`
-5. Build the recommender.
-Run the notebook : `3-Recommender-generator-cot.ipynb`
-6. Evaluate the results.
-Run the notebook : `Evaluation.ipynb`

 Or you can test the framework without fine-tuning it by directly running the notebook `finalFrameWork.ipynb`